The Christian O'Connell Show: Footy Wall Of Fame

 The station has access to a wall on Lygon Street in Melbourne, and is going to pain a wall of fame of legends.
 Listeners were invited to call in during the first week of March 2024 to nominate those that represent footy for them - this could be your childhood idol, a current legendary player, or someone who is a legend to them.

 The Bogan Cookbook

 In March 2024, inspired by a discussion on the team, Christian started soliciting recipes from listeners for a "Bogun Cookbook" that they hope to assemble shortly.
-As of September 2024, it hasn't been mentioned again.
+In February 2026, it was mentioned again, during the Bogan Alphabet discussion.

 The Rebel Bin Alliance

 At the start of May 2024, the show started looking for members of the Rebel Bin Alliance - listeners who were willing to put large stickers on their garbage bins advertising the show - turning them into bin-boards.
 This was in response to their marketing budget (and their trusty and reliable Lexmark printer) being taken away due to all the money being put towards promoting The Kyle and Jackie O Show, which is being syndicated by the same network that promotes Christian's show.
 Listeners can give themselves their own rank in the army, and can request as many bin stickers as they want.
 Volunteers from the show and listeners are helping distribute the stickers across the neighborhoods.
 In May 2024, the team sent Rio out to give away prizes (like the a show beanie) to people he found with the bin stickers appearing at the curb.